If you’re afraid of carbs, please don’t be. I believe everything is alright as long as we consume it in moderation.

-Also, I’d like to mention: never wash your baking pan and use it to bake bread right away, because it will stick.
+Also, I’d like to mention: never wash your baking pan just before baking, because it will stick.
 If you’re unsure, use parchment paper.
-I have trouble baking bread in a glass pan… For some reason, it always sticks, even if I butter it and dust with the flour.
+I have trouble baking bread in a glass pan.
+For some reason, it always sticks, even if I butter it and dust with the flour.
 So I use parchment paper for

 The best ones are non-stick baking pans, and you can really use any shape.
 If you like a loaf, then use a loaf baking tin.

 WATCH MY QUICK AND EASY TUTORIAL HOW TO MAKE THIS BREAD